Early Identification of SEND

 If your child has a disability or additional needs and you are considering childcare options, the SEND Early Years Panel can provide initial advice and support including supporting your child's transition into an early years setting.

-If your child is already attending a setting, including nurseries, pre-schools and childminders, a notification (referral) can be made to the panel, which will often result in early years SEND professionals becoming involved to give advice and support to those working in your child's setting.
+If your child is already attending a setting, including nurseries, pre-schools and childminders, a notification (referral) can be made to the panel.
+This is ususally made by the setting, but can be made directly by the parents/carers and the Panel would then contact the setting for more information.
+Notifications to panel often result in early years SEND professionals becoming involved to give advice and support to those working in your child's setting.

 Early Years Providers and Funding